 The driving force behind the building of our church was the late Fr Milenko Zebić with his devout comrade exiles who made many sacrifices, both physical and material, to build for themselves and future generations a fitting place in which to worship.
 Fr Milenko had been ordained in 1958 and he replaced Fr Radovan Miljković who went to a parish in USA.

-The church was built under the Patronage of Prince Tomislav of Yugoslavia and Princess Margarita, joined later by Prince Aleksandar of Yugoslavia, and, in 1968, with much jubilation and in the presence of 6,000 people, Lazarica Church was consecrated.
+The church was built under the Patronage of Prince Tomislav of Yugoslavia and Princess Margarita, joined later by Prince Aleksandar of Serbia, and, in 1968, with much jubilation and in the presence of 6,000 people, Lazarica Church was consecrated.

 It is hard to conjure up in words the enormity of the endeavour of the Serb community to build such a church in this country, at that time.
 There are still a few men with us today who helped to build the church with their own hands.
 But, inevitably and sadly, the majority are long gone.
 We thank them and remember them in our prayers; all those who worked night shifts so they could help with the building during the day, all those who contributed substantial sums of money from their meagre wages, all the wives who still had to put food on the table on a much reduced income.